Steve973/pychub/README.md

 ## CLI Parameters

-This section describes the CLI commands available in `pychubby` for building, and then operating, a `.chub` file.
+This section describes the CLI commands available in `pychub` for building, and then operating, a `.chub` file.

 ### Building a Chub

-The `pychubby` build CLI packages your Python project’s wheel and its
+The `pychub` build CLI packages your Python project’s wheel and its
 dependencies into a single `.chub` file.

-    usage: pychubby <wheel> [build options]
+    usage: pychub <wheel> [build options]

 | Option               | Short Form | Description                                                | Repeatable |
 |----------------------|------------|------------------------------------------------------------|------------|